gloveboxes/Azure-Sphere-Learning-Path/README.md

 ---

-## Growing ecosystem of hardware partners
+## The Growing ecosystem of hardware partners

 Get started with Azure Sphere using the prototyping developer kits from Seeed Studio and Avnet.
 Go to market with industry standard modules from AI-Link, Avnet, and USI.
 Internet enable  existing equipment with Guardian modules from Avnet.